raycast/extensions/extensions/common-directory/README.md

 **Preference**

+- **More Directory**: Show more directories
+  - [x] Open Directory: Directory of currently open Finder folders
 - **Sort By**: Commonly used directory sorting methods
   - Rank: Sorted by usage frequency
   - Name Up: According to the name ascending order